Your professional insurance needs go way beyond property damage.

 So if your restaurant catches fire or your law firm is destroyed by a hurricane, you’ll be reimbursed for the money you lost during the remediation.

 It’s important to note that not every possible disaster is covered.
-Things like nuclear explosion and the outbreak of war are typical exclusions.
+Things like a nuclear explosion and the outbreak of war are typical exclusions.
 It’s no laughing matter.
-There is great national debate, dozens of lawsuits, and even legislation being pondered as we navigate our way through the COVID-19 pandemic.
+There is a great national debate, dozens of lawsuits, and even legislation being pondered as we navigate our way through the COVID-19 pandemic.
 It’s critical that you understand this coverage and your specific policy by reading them and talking about them with your independent insurance agent.